 Why this programme?

-The versatility of the field is also evident from where the you can do your Master's thesis project, which could be in the research group where you have your mentor or in another group, doing research in a related field.
+The versatility of the field is also evident from where you can do your Master's thesis project, which could be in the research group where you have your mentor, or in another group doing research in a related field.
 In the Uppsala region, there are also many large or small companies where you can find challenging projects, which will further add to your contact network.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

-Second, third, and fourth semester During the second semester, you will take courses in areas related to physical and materials chemistry, including photochemistry, advanced electrochemistry, and materials chemistry and catalysis.
+Semester 2, 3 and 4 During the second semester, you will take courses in areas related to physical and materials chemistry, including photochemistry, advanced electrochemistry, and materials chemistry and catalysis.
 These are necessary for future work with, e.g., solar cells, batteries and artificial photosynthesis.
 The third semester includes a course in chemical energy conversion and storage.
 The programme ends with a degree project of 30 credits or 45 credits.